EC-BingChilling/Summer2023/chapter6.md

 (S,R) equilibrium assumes precommitment and it isn't valid in the dynamic setup.

 This shows that an equilibria may not hold form when changing forms.

+### Relationship to Weakly Dominated Strategies
+In the normal form representation Firm 2's strategy R is weakly dominated
+- R has the same payoff when Firm 1 chooses S
+- R yields a lower payoff when Firm 1 chooses E

+Translation from dynamic extensive-form games to normal form can lead to a loss of information and cause the removal of equilibria.

+The iteration of strictly dominated strategies can be done in any order but that isn't true for weakly dominated strategies

+The order of elimination affects the final set of equilibria.